Best Game Controllers for Samsung Galaxy Phones Android Central 2021

 For the elite: Xbox Elite Controller Series 2

 This one may be a bit overkill, but if you're a serious mobile gamer, then you want a seriously elite controller.
 The Xbox Elite Controller (Series 2) offers up to 40 hours of battery life, and you can customize just about every aspect of the controller including the thumbsticks, d-pad, and more.

 The GameVice controller attaches right to your phone and while you'll still have to use on-screen controls to move, the bumpers are perfect for first-person shooters.
 The F4 Falcon sports several different burst modes for the triggers at the top and can be easily folded and thrown into your bag until the next PUBG session.

 Retro cool: 8Bitdo SN30 Pro+

 This is a great controller if you love the design of the SNES controller but also want compatibility with more modern games.
 This is one of the more impressive designs for a Bluetooth controller we've seen and 8Bitdo is known for making quality products.

-Provided that you have the Bluetooth version and a stand or controller clip, the Xbox One controller is the perfect companion for comfortable mobile gaming.
+Provided that you have the Bluetooth version and a stand or controller clip, the Xbox Core Controller is the perfect companion for comfortable mobile gaming.
 This iconic controller is available in a wide range of colors and styles and is a great option that you may already own if you regularly game on Xbox.

 At first glance, the HyperX ChargePlay Clutch may look like nothing more than a grip for your phone, but there's so much more once you turn it around.
 The Clutch offers built-in wireless charging thanks to the detachable 3,000mAh battery pack.
 You won't have to worry about compatibility, as the HyperX made the clutch adjustable for an array of phone sizes.